 Treatment is by freezing with liquid nitrogen called cryotherapy, or curetting or shaving the seborrheic keratoses off surgically under local anaesthetic.
-These are walk-in walk-out, out-patient treatments.
+These are walk-in walk-out, outpatient treatments.

-Cryotherapy is suitable for thinner lesions which are not very raised.
+Cryotherapy is suitable for thinner lesions that are not very raised.
 A curette uses a special surgical instrument called a curette which shells out the seborrhoeic keratosis, whereas a shave excision biopsy uses a blade in order to remove the benign skin growth.

 Healing following all these treatments is rapid, usually within 5 to days and does not usually leave a visible scar.
 Sometimes there may be a small dip in the skin where the lesion was, which is barely detectable.